afm719/hpc25arahi/README.md

 1. Each process allocates extra memory around its local grid—these are the "halos" or "ghost cells".
 2. Before computation, each process exchanges its boundary data with its neighbors.
 3. The received data is stored in the corresponding halo cells.
-4. This allows the stencil computation at the boundaries to proceed as if it were on a larger, continuous grid.
+4. This allows the stencil computation at the boundaries to proceed as if it re on a larger, continuous grid.

 ### Computation/Communication Overlap